webbycrown/kiaweds-statamic-theme/content/collections/team/ivana-tinkle.md

     content:
       -
         type: text
-        text: 'Throughout my career, I’ve encountered numerous experiences—each contributing to my depth of knowledge and adaptability.
+        text: 'Throughout my career, I’ve encountered numerous experiences each contributing to my depth of knowledge and adaptability.
 Whether navigating high-pressure environments or curating unforgettable guest experiences, I have remained committed to innovation, detail, and quality.'
   -
     type: set
     attrs:
       id: mc8l5frc
       values:
         type: highlighted_quote
-        quote: "“Excellence is not a skill—it's an attitude, and I bring that mindset to everything I do.”"
+        quote: "“Excellence is not a skill it's an attitude, and I bring that mindset to everything I do.”"
   -
     type: paragraph
 closing_paragraph: 'True professionalism is revealed not in moments of comfort, but in how we handle challenges with integrity and resilience.
 While it’s easy to be tempted by fleeting success or short-term gratification, lasting impact is built through dedication, responsibility, and a commitment to values that stand the test of time.
 Those who persevere through adversity with purpose are the ones who shape meaningful change.'